MIRADOR AT MINA

 THE INTERVENTION

-We decided to eliminate the full tract of dead-end road and to excavate the road base materials replacing them with gravel for drainage and planting soil, raising the grade at the end of the slope considerably, so that a “mirador” or viewing platform could be created at the end, cantilevered over the Mina’s forest and mountains view.
-A meandering path of granite blocks in this replanted area would be discovered upon approaching the site.
+We removed the dead-end road entirely, excavating its base materials and replacing them with gravel for drainage and planting soil.
+By raising the grade at the slope’s end, we created a cantilevered mirador—a viewing platform overlooking the Mina’s forest and mountain landscape.
+A meandering path of granite blocks weaves through the replanted area, gradually revealing itself as visitors approach the site.

-We selected fifteen Areca Catechu palms for their slim delicate shape.
-Their role is to provide a vertical lift that connects the view to the mountains beyond.
-Their thin, tall trunk could not be braced with stakes and we had to strap them to each other using the hillside as a support.
-The owners wanted to keep the existing sward of grass to the right for picnics and children’s play.
+We selected fifteen Areca catechu palms for their slim, elegant form, using them to provide a vertical lift that visually connects the site to the mountains beyond.
+Their thin trunks could not be braced with stakes, so we strapped them to one another, anchoring the group against the hillside for support.
+To the right, the owners chose to preserve the existing grass sward as an open space for picnics and children’s play.

 THE MIRADOR